areej-png/simple-calculator/README.md

-# simple-calculator
+# Simple Calculator
-"A basic calculator built with HTML, CSS, and JavaScript for performing simple arithmetic operations."
+A basic calculator built with HTML, CSS, and JavaScript for performing simple arithmetic operations.

 ---
 ## Features